-does the complaint relate to a NSW Registered Surveyor?

-- did the incident occur in NSW? - has the statute of limitations as per the Criminal Procedures Act 1986 elapsed since the alleged events occurred (six months from the date of offence)? - does the complaint primarily involve a communication issue or misunderstanding that can be resolved through explanation or discussion? - is there an alternative means of redress or a more appropriate mechanism for dealing with the issue, for example referral to NSW Fair Trading or NSW Police Force? - should the complaint be notified to a relevant government agency? - how significant is the issue for the complainant and/or the Board?
+- does the complaint relate to a NSW Registered Surveyor? - Is the Registered Surveyor subject to AMR (if so the Board will notify the state of registration of the investigation) - did the incident occur in NSW? - has the statute of limitations as per the Criminal Procedures Act 1986 elapsed since the alleged events occurred (six months from the date of offence)? - does the complaint primarily involve a communication issue or misunderstanding that can be resolved through explanation or discussion? - is there an alternative means of redress or a more appropriate mechanism for dealing with the issue, for example referral to NSW Fair Trading or NSW Police Force? - should the complaint be notified to a relevant government agency? - how significant is the issue for the complainant and/or the Board? - prior history of the nominated Registered Surveyor. - conduct of significant public interest or concern. - conduct resulting in significant consumer detriment. - conduct affecting disadvantaged or vulnerable persons. - conduct involving a significant new or emerging industry issue. - whether action is likely to have a worthwhile educative or deterrent effect. - conduct demonstrating a blatant disregard for the law or surveying industry standards. - conduct that is industry-wide or is likely to become wide.